railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE bullets incremental>
 # How should the teacher respond to the first few questions?
 * Positively!
-  * I’m glad you said that
+  * I'm glad you said that
   * What an interesting question
   * Great question
-  * I’ve wondered that myself
+  * I've wondered that myself

 <!SLIDE bullets incremental>
 # Questions are good